 Includes Workshops Jetty which was built in 1942 in place of the original Wright’s Patent Slip.
 Boyd Pier was built in 1920’s.

 The original 1850’s Wrights Slip was replaced with Slipway No.2 in 1942.

-Seaworks Maritime Museum is a member of the Maritime Museums of Victoria.
+Seaworks Maritime Discovery Centre is a member of the Maritime Museums of Victoria.